iRhonin/lobq/README.md

 ```
 $ cd lobq/
 $ pip3 install cython  # Can not intall via dependencies
-$ pip3 install .  # Inside a venv; add a sudo before the command for global
+$ pip3 install .  # Add a sudo before the command for global
 instaliation
 ```